 Splunk’s sales rose by double-digits every year for a decade before dipping -5.8% in FY 2021 due to Covid; however, that was clearly a blip - revenues bounced back to 20% growth last year, and are expected to top 24% growth this (fiscal 2023) year.
 The company is not yet profitable, though that’s expected to change in the coming years.

-As for the stock, SPLK is up 60% over the last five years, though it’s down a whopping 57% since peaking at 220 a share way back in August 2020.
-That said, the bleeding seems to have stopped, with clear support emerging in the 85-87 range, and a nice bounce off those in the last two trading days.
-It’s down 19% year to date, which is pretty modest compared to most tech stocks.
+As for the stock, SPLK is up 32% since October’s tech lows, though it’s down a whopping 59% since peaking at 220 a share way back in August 2020.
+That said, the bleeding seems to have stopped, with support near 70 (October), and a nice bounce since.
 With the stock trading for less than half its 2020 apex, this could be a good entry point, especially if the stock can break above its key moving averages.

 Artificial Intelligence Stock #2: Tencent Holdings (TCEHY)

 Chinese stocks have been out of favor in recent years, dragged down first by the trade war and then when the coronavirus outbreak began in China.
 But Tencent Holdings stock has held up well.